 Writ of Possession in Texas

-After the mandatory 5-day appeal period is over, and the tenant still refuses to leave you rental property, you can opt to file for a Writ of Possession.
-Afterwards, the Constable will assist you in gaining back possession of your property.
+If the landlord wins and after the mandatory 5-day appeal period is over, and the tenant still refuses to leave you rental property, you can opt to file for a Writ of Possession.
+Afterwards, the Constable will assist you in gaining back possession of your property using the writ of possession.

 At this point in the eviction process, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
 The period of eviction in Texas is only a minimum of three weeks or 20-23 days.